coldbox-modules/logstash/readme.md

 ## Index naming conventions

 By default, the indexes created and used by the Logstash module use the following prefix:  `.logstash-[ lower-cased, alphanumeric application name]`.
-The `.logstash-` prefix is a convention used by the ELK stack to denote two things:  1.
-The index is non-public 2.
-The index contains logs.
+The `.logstash-` prefix is a convention used by the ELK stack to denote two things:

+1. The index is non-public
+2. The index contains logs.

 Tools like Kibana will automatically filter logging indices by looking for this name.

 You may change the default prefix used for logging indices with the `indexPrefix` key in the module settings, or by providing a `LOGSTASH_INDEX_PREFIX` environment variable.

 ## Appender Configuration

 You can configure additional appenders via the `logBox` configuration key in your `config/Coldbox.cfc` file.
 If you choose not to use the automatically created appenders, this can give you granular control over the log messages and indexes used for different levels.
 Let's say we want to disable the creation of automatic appenders, in favor of specific appenders to capture different information.
-In this case, let's use two separate indices - one for Errors and one for DEBUG-WARN messages - and transmit them to an API microservice running our Logstash module:
+In this case, let's use two separate indices - one for `ERROR`s and one for `DEBUG`-`WARN` messages - and transmit them to an API microservice running our Logstash module:

 ```js
 logBox = {